-From shearing sheep to sailing around the world solo: inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly
+From shearing sheep to sailing around the world solo: Inside the wondrous world of Golden Globe Race skipper Etienne Messikommer - Yachting Monthly

 The other competitors, ‘are turning into a sort of family or friends group.
 It’s not the kind of sport or racing event where each party is keeping secret all the details to gain advantage on their opponent.’

-As he inches towards the start, he’s increasingly aware of the most precious resource: time.
+As he inches towards the start and charges through his long list of preparations, he’s increasingly aware of the most precious resource: time.

 ‘The clock is ticking and there is no way to stop it.’